NeonStrawberry/NFT/README.md

 Support for custom fractals will come eventually.

+This tool ony works on GNU/Linux.
+If you're a Windows programmer, feel free to port it to Windows, as long as you credit me.

 # About the source code
 You may have noticed that the entire source for NFT is one large file.
 This is because I do not like all the interesting problems that come whenever I split a project into multiple files.